 Homeless encampments in the Puget Sound Region

-As of April 2017, there are twelve formal encampments around Puget Sound where people who are homeless can live.
+As of November 2017, there are eleven formal encampments around Puget Sound where people who are homeless can live.
 The SHARE/WHEEL camps (Tent City 3, Tent City 4, Tent City 5), the Nickelsville camps (Nickelsville Ballard, Nickelsville Union Tiny House Village, Nickelsville Georgetown Tiny House Village and Nickelsville Othello) and the independent camps (Camp Unity Eastside, Camp United We Stand, Camp Second Chance) are all self-managing camps that do not allow drugs, alcohol or any kind of violence, and that require residents to participate in serving the camp and in decision making.
 Violation of these rules results in disciplinary action, up to the resident being barred from the camp.

 Licton Spring Village is a new, low-barrier camp supported by the City of Seattle and managed by SHARE/WHEEL and LIHI.
 We will post more information about Licton Springs on this website as it becomes available.

 There are four camps that are managed by SHARE/WHEEL, a non-profit organization run by and for people who are or have been homeless.
 SHARE/WHEEL runs Tent City 3, Tent City 4, Tent City 5 and Licton Springs Tiny House Village.